se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Benefit 3: Angular CLI provides for ease of development.

-In 2016 the Angular team announced the Angular CLI, a command-line interface (CLI) to automate your development workflow in applications using versions Angular 2 and above.
+In 2016 the Angular team announced the Angular CLI, a command-line interface (CLI) to automate your development workflow using versions Angular 2 and above.
 It is recommended to use Angular CLI as you don't need to spend time installing and configuring the required dependencies.

 `npm install -g @angular/cli`